zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-07-04】[bytedance / btrace](https://github.com/bytedance/btrace) - 🔥🔥 btrace (AKA RheaTrace) is a high-performance Android & iOS tracing tool built on Perfetto.
+It not only times your methods but also reveals why they’re slow.
+* 【2025-07-04】[topling / toplingdb](https://github.com/topling/toplingdb) - ToplingDB is a cloud native LSM Key-Value Store with searchable compression algo and distributed compaction
 * 【2025-07-02】[NVlabs / tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn) - Lightning fast C++/CUDA neural network framework
 * 【2025-06-30】[anthwlock / untrunc](https://github.com/anthwlock/untrunc) - Restore a truncated mp4/mov.
 Improved version of ponchio/untrunc
 * 【2025-06-26】[airockchip / rknn-llm](https://github.com/airockchip/rknn-llm) -